-When we started researching the North American and European heat-treated wood market a few years ago we found that the word “shou sugi ban” has been incorrectly used in the West since at least the oughts in place of the original Japanese term “yakisugi”.
-Along with clarifying what the Japanese heat-treatment characteristics, specifications, and applications are, we would like to correct what our product is linguistically called as well.
+When we started researching the North American and European heat-treated wood market a few years ago we found that the word shou sugi ban has been incorrectly used in the West, since at least the aughts, in place of the original Japanese term yakisugi.
+Along with clarifying what the Japanese heat-treatment characteristics, specifications, and applications are, we would like to clarify what our product is called as well.
 This starts with a little research into where the mis-reading originated followed by a technical explanation of the linguistic confusion.

 During the medieval period, to adapt the written Chinese language into Japanese use, the two languages were combined and kanji were given Chinese AND Japanese phonetic readings or pronunciations depending on context.
-Nowadays words can be written with kanji only, kanji and hiragana mixed, hiragana only, or katakana only, depending on context as well as meaning.
-Some of the most commonly used kanji have 20 or more different readings or pronunciations depending on context, since kanji are symbols with meaning(s) and not simply phonetic letters as in the other alphabets.
+Nowadays words can be written with kanji only, kanji and hiragana mixed, hiragana only, or katakana only, depending on context.
+Some of the most commonly used kanji have 20 or more different meanings and pronunciations depending on context, since kanji are symbols with meaning(s) and not simply phonetic letters as in the other alphabets.

 People have been heat treating wood since prehistoric times, whether hardening spear tips, digging sticks, or throwing sticks, or burning boat hulls and exterior siding.
 We’ve found evidence going back 400,000 years in the archeological record.
 There are many local versions of heat-treated wood throughout the world.
 I have heard that there is burned siding in China, Korea, Eastern Europe, and Portugal, not to mention thermally modified wood by the Finnish process that is becoming popular worldwide in exterior applications.
 There is also high-heat carbonized wood from China, whiskey barrels from the European islands, wine barrels from France, and fence posts burned to slow down rot in many locations around the world.